 WSDOT Compliance Procedures and Policies

-The WSDOT Environmental Procedures Manual (EPM) Chapter 456 contains information on legal requirements and compliance procedures pertaining to historic, cultural and archaeological resources (including historic highway bridges).
+The WSDOT Environmental Manual, Chapter 456 contains information on legal requirements and compliance procedures pertaining to historic, cultural and archaeological resources (including historic highway bridges).

 Emergency Procedures / Unanticipated Discovery